-Strategy, planning and monitoring

-- corporate strategies, budgets, plans and policies - appointment of the Chief Executive Officer and other members of the senior management team including the Company Secretary - remuneration of the Chief Executive Officer, the Non-Executive Directors (within shareholder approved limits) and the policy for remunerating senior management

-Shareholder communication and compliance

-- procedures to ensure compliance with applicable laws, regulations, accounting standards, ethical standards and business practices

-- shareholder communication strategies

-- material and other market announcements

-Risk management and internal controls

-the Company's risk management framework and internal control systems

-Reviewing and monitoring

-Approving

-- implementation of corporate strategies, budgets, plans and policies - financial and business results (including the audit process) in order to understand the financial position of Ansell - implementation of compliance procedures - timeliness and accuracy of information provided to shareholders and the financial market - implementation of risk management framework and internal control systems - the Company's wider risk management profile - internal processes for determining, monitoring and assessing key risk areas
+Strategy, planning and monitoring Shareholder communication and compliance Risk management and internal controls Approving corporate strategies, budgets, plans and policies appointment of the Chief Executive Officer and other members of the senior management team including the Company Secretary remuneration of the Chief Executive Officer, the Non-Executive Directors (within shareholder approved limits) and the policy for remunerating senior management procedures to ensure compliance with applicable laws, regulations, accounting standards, ethical standards and business practices shareholder communication strategies material and other market announcements the Company's risk management framework and internal control systems Reviewing and monitoring implementation of corporate strategies, budgets, plans and policies financial and business results (including the audit process) in order to understand the financial position of Ansell implementation of compliance procedures timeliness and accuracy of information provided to shareholders and the financial market implementation of risk management framework and internal control systems the Company's wider risk management profile internal processes for determining, monitoring and assessing key risk areas Evaluating performance against corporate strategies, budgets, plans and policies the performance of the Chief Executive Officer and reviewing the performance evaluation of other members of the senior management team the effectiveness of reporting procedures and mechanisms whether adequate, accurate and timely information is provided to shareholders and the financial market the process for assessing the effectiveness of risk management practices

-Evaluating

-- performance against corporate strategies, budgets, plans and policies - the performance of the Chief Executive Officer and reviewing the performance evaluation of other members of the senior management team - the effectiveness of reporting procedures and mechanisms - whether adequate, accurate and timely information is provided to shareholders and the financial market - the process for assessing the effectiveness of risk management practices

-The Board delegates day to day management of the Company to the Managing Director and Chief Executive Officer (CEO), to deliver the strategic direction and achieve the goals determined by the Board.
+The Board delegates day to day management of the Company to the CEO, to deliver the strategic direction and achieve the goals determined by the Board.
 Ansell's Delegation of Authority Policy sets out the powers that are reserved to the Board and those that are delegated to the CEO.
-This can be found on the Company website at www.ansell.com.
 The CEO must report to the Board on key management and operational issues.